 This story is a real-life account of two urban-based psychologists who innocently set off for a hike in the wilds of Canada.

 Encounters with people and the experience of the wild led them to embark on an inner journey.
-Their personal quest turned into a reflection on the biggest issue of our era: how to come to terms with humanity in these apocalyptic times?
+Their personal quest turned into a reflection on the biggest issues of our era: how to come to terms with humanity in these apocalyptic times?
+What life is worth living?

 During my three week off-line stay in the Black Forest in Germany I discovered in the library of Zentrum Dürckheim a long not published book of C.G.
 Jung.
 In the silence sphere of my zen-meditation and snowwhite landscape reading this book and looking to the amazing mandalas JUNG draw, touched me deeply.
 Indeed, if we want to go back to our own source, it is necessary to connect with archetypes and other unconscious images.